 - An indeterminate length of time to complete participant plan approvals, taking up to a year to complete.

-These issues threaten the viability of the InConnect business model.
-The business plan relies on the fact that the tenants are pre-identified before construction commences.
+Our business plan sensibly relies on the fact that the tenants are pre-identified before construction commences.
 The lack of transparency around the criteria required to approve tenants for SDA funding means that the DSO’s can no longer be certain that their tenants will be funded to live in the house when it is completed.

 Further, because the SDA approval for the house cannot commence until the house is completed, the time taken before the approval is a period without income for the investors.
 If this time becomes unreasonably long, this will discourage the investment and the viability of the business plan.
 At this time there is no certainty that the time taken will not end up being of a duration that discourages the investors.